-Compiling the Works Requirements

-6.1.1 Introduction

-The range of options for design-and-build projects varies from performance output specifications and statement of functional requirements at one end of the spectrum to specimen designs to novated developed designs and specifications at the other.
+Part 6 Section 6.1 Preparing to invite tenders Compiling the Works Requirements The range of options for design-and-build projects varies from performance output specifications and statement of functional requirements at one end of the spectrum to specimen designs to novated developed designs and specifications at the other.
 In traditional contracts, the Works Requirements must be comprehensive, and should always include detailed designs and specifications at Tender Stage.

-6.1.2 Standard design-and-build specification

-In design-and-build projects, the challenge is for the Employer's functional requirements to be clearly and comprehensively stated in the tender documents, along with clear performance specifications covering all items of importance.
+6.1.1 Introduction 6.1.2 Standard design-and-build specification In design-and-build projects, the challenge is for the Employer's functional requirements to be clearly and comprehensively stated in the tender documents, along with clear performance specifications covering all items of importance.
 This approach allows maximum flexibility for integration of design with construction to create innovative solutions that tenderers can propose in their tender submissions.
 Under this approach, statutory approval will not have been obtained by the time tenders are submitted.
 In such a situation, the successful tenderer will be required to carry the risk associated with planning and other necessary statutory approvals.
 Where designs are developed and the risk associated with planning and a number of other approvals are being carried by the Employer, the level of flexibility to integrate design with construction is severely curtailed.

-In summary, the design-and-build approach:

-- Allows greater scope for positive integration of design with construction methods, techniques and resources; - Reduces the time scale to go to the market; - Provides a greater degree of cost certainty at award stage; - Provides greater certainty of time and outturn cost at award stage; - Obliges the Contractor to ensure fitness for purpose; and - Removes the Employer from any disputes between designers and the Contractor.
+In summary, the design-and-build approach: Allows greater scope for positive integration of design with construction methods, techniques and resources; Reduces the time scale to go to the market; Provides a greater degree of cost certainty at award stage; Provides greater certainty of time and outturn cost at award stage; Obliges the Contractor to ensure fitness for purpose; and Removes the Employer from any disputes between designers and the Contractor.

-Compiling the Works Requirements, continued

-6.1.3 Specimen design and outline specification

-As an alternative to the ideal design-and-build approach, the Employer's designers could develop an outline design, which could be included in the tender documents either as background information or as contract design documents.
+Part 6 Section 6.1 Preparing to invite tenders Compiling the Works Requirements, continued 6.1.3 Specimen design and outline specification As an alternative to the ideal design-and-build approach, the Employer's designers could develop an outline design, which could be included in the tender documents either as background information or as contract design documents.
 These outline designs would only become novated design documents if the Employer's designers were also novated to the appointed Contractor.

-The specimen design can be presented in two ways:

-- Illustrative and capable of adoption by tenderers within certain constraints; or - Directional, in which case it cannot be changed and is part of the Works Requirements and becomes a contract design document.
+The specimen design can be presented in two ways: • Illustrative and capable of adoption by tenderers within certain constraints; or • Directional, in which case it cannot be changed and is part of the Works Requirements and becomes a contract design document.
 If the Contractor is obliged to follow the outline design there will be less flexibility for tenderers to be innovative in their proposed solutions, as the Employer has taken the main design decisions.
 On the other hand if a specimen design is given as an illustration that can be varied, this offers greater flexibility with regard to innovation in tender proposals.
 The specimen design will also give tenderers an insight into what the Employer has in mind as a solution.

-6.1.4 Implications of selecting the specimen design and outline specification approach
+6.1.4 Implications of selecting the The specimen design and outline specification approach has a number of advantages and disadvantages:

-The specimen design and outline specification approach has a number of advantages and disadvantages:
+specimen design and outline specification approach